xbeat/Machine-Learning/README.md

 Introduction to Statistical Analysis with Python

 Statistical analysis is a powerful tool for understanding data and making informed decisions.
 Python, with its rich ecosystem of libraries, provides an excellent platform for performing statistical analysis.
 This slideshow will guide you through the basics of getting started with statistical analysis using Python.

+## Comparing Flow Matching and Normalizing Flows in Python

+Introduction to Flow Matching and Normalizing Flows

+Flow Matching and Normalizing Flows are two powerful techniques in the field of generative modeling.
+Both methods aim to transform simple probability distributions into more complex ones, enabling the generation of diverse and realistic data.
+This slideshow explores the common ground between these approaches, highlighting their shared principles and applications.

 ## Iterating Neural Networks with Python